AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Map custom domain names.md

         2. Click **Submit**.
     -   If the domain name is not managed by your Alibaba Cloud account, manually add a CNAME record.

-        If your domain name is not managed by Alibaba Cloud DNS, you must configure the DNS of your DNS provider, such as Tencent Cloud DNS \(DNSPod\) or Xinnet.
-For more information, see [Add a CNAME record for a domain name](/intl.en-US/Quick Start/Add a CNAME record for a domain name.md) .
+        If your domain name is not managed by Alibaba Cloud DNS, you must configure the DNS of your DNS provider .

         The following example shows how to use Alibaba Cloud DNS to manually add a CNAME record for a domain name that does not belong to an Alibaba Cloud account.